-Only the Archdeacon is privy to positive disclosure outcomes (i.e. where there is a criminal record of some kind) and he will co-ordinate or carry out any risk assessment.
+Only the Archdeacon is privy to positive disclosure outcomes (i.e. where there is a criminal record of some kind) and he will co-ordinate or carry out a risk assessment.
 It is hoped that the applicant (volunteer/staff) would have shared the information voluntarily before getting to this stage.
+Please see the appendix on the recruitment of ex-offenders.